-The contractor or the proponent should work hand in hand with the private refuse handlers and the Naivasha Municipal Council to facilitate waste handling, and disposal from the site.
-The resulting debris will be collected, transported and disposed off at suitably approved dumpsites.

-- It is recommended that land clearance, excavation and construction waste be recycled or reused to ensure that materials that would be disposed of as waste are diverted for productive use.
+- The contractor or the proponent should work hand in hand with the private refuse handlers and the Gilgil Municipal Council to facilitate waste handling, and disposal from the site.
+The resulting debris will be collected, transported and disposed off at suitably approved dumpsites. - It is recommended that land clearance, excavation and construction waste be recycled or reused to ensure that materials that would be disposed of as waste are diverted for productive use.
 In this regard the proponent is committed to ensuring that construction materials are left over at the end of construction will be recovered for refurbishing and use in other projects.
-Such measures will involve the sale or donation of such recyclable/reusable materials to construction companies, local community and residents. - The waste slab should be provided with compartments for segregation of various categories of waste classified on source and physical nature that should also be handled separately, - Provide solid waste holding bins at strategic locations around the premises and install transfer stations and modalities of waste removal to approved dumping grounds.
-Hazardous materials should be handled through incineration, - Fry ash and other incineration residuals should not be disposed on land but rather be disposed off in landfills or other approved dumping grounds, - Oils and grease from moving machine parts and other sources should be handled as hazardous wastes in accordance with the waste regulations,
+Such measures will involve the sale or donation of such recyclable/reusable materials to construction companies, local community and residents. - The waste slab should be provided with compartments for segregation of various categories of waste classified on source and physical nature that should also be handled separately,

+- Fry ash and other incineration residuals should not be disposed on land but rather be disposed of in proposed ash pit on site or other approved dumping grounds, - Oils and grease from moving machine parts and other sources should be handled as hazardous wastes in accordance with the waste regulations,

-5.1.8 Noise
+5.3.8 Noise Pollution